GregoryHue/UterEabs/README.md

 The MySQL database is hosted for free on https://remotemysql.com/.
 You can access to the MySQL database and fill it by using the `.sql` files provided in `/back/.mysql_data`.

-Note: the MySQL database's name is randomly generated, and can't be changed, as oppose to the Docker solution where it's still called `uber_eats`.
+Note: the MySQL database's name is randomly generated, and can't be changed, as oppose to the Docker solution where it's still called `uter_eabs`.

 ## API